 Two candidates each of Shiv Sena, NCP, and 4 of BJP win Maha Council polls

-Two candidates each of the ruling coalition allies and the and four nominees of the opposition on Monday nigh won to the (MLC), said an official.
+Two candidates each of the ruling coalition allies NCP and the Shiv Sena and four nominees of the opposition BJP on Monday nigh won elections to the Maharashtra Legislative Council (MLC), said an official.

 All the eight candidates secured the minimum quota of 26 votes each to make it to the Upper House of the state legislature, said the official.
-Chairman of and candidate Ramraje Nimbalkar, Leader of Opposition in the Upper House Pravin Darekar of the and former minister and now nominee Eknath Khadse easily bagged sufficient number of first preference votes to post wins.
+Chairman of Legislative Council and NCP candidate Ramraje Nimbalkar, Leader of Opposition in the Upper House Pravin Darekar of the BJP and former BJP minister and now NCP nominee Eknath Khadse easily bagged sufficient number of first preference votes to post wins.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)